jajera/q-kiwi-maze-game/docs/kiwi-maze-spec.md

 # Kiwi Maze Escape – Game Specification

-Create a simple HTML5 browser game where a kiwi bird navigates a maze using arrow keys.
+Create a simple HTML5 browser game where a kiwi fruit navigates a maze using arrow keys.
 This game must run fully in-browser with no backend and be compatible with GitHub Pages.

 ---

 ## 🎮 Game Description

-Design a maze game where the player controls a kiwi bird using the keyboard to reach a goal tile.
+Design a maze game where the player controls a kiwi fruit using the keyboard to reach a goal tile.
 The game should render using the HTML5 canvas API and work in all modern browsers without requiring any dependencies.

 ---